MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-python-tools.md

 1. In **Tools** > **Python** > **Python environments**, click **+ Custom** to create a new environment.

-2. Give the environment name, and then fill in the following fields.
+2. In **Description**, give the environment name, and then fill in the following fields.

 3. In **Prefix path**, enter `C:\Program Files\Microsoft\ML Server\PYTHON_SERVER`.